Deformation Cones of nested Braid fans: Introduction

 Having this in mind, we consider the question of determining deformation cones of a general polytope $P_0$ in Section \ref{sec:prel}.
 After providing a precise definition for deformations of $P_0$ using the idea of ``moving facets without passing vertices'', we derive general techniques for computing the deformation cone of $P_0,$ using which we provide in Section \ref{sec:GP} a new combinatorial proof for Theorem \ref{thm:submodular}.
-After the notation and machinery is introduced, the proof flows naturally, which is an indication that techniques layed out in Section \ref{sec:prel} is a good way of attacking this kind of problems.
+After the notation and machinery is introduced, the proof flows naturally, which is an indication that the techniques laid out in Section \ref{sec:prel} are a good way of attacking this kind of problem.
 Another consequence of our techniques is a proof for the connection between polymatroids and generalized permutohedra.